-Baylor Adds Record-Extending 14th Fulbright, Two Boren Award Recipients
+Baylor Adds Record-Extending 14th Fulbright, Two Boren Scholarship Recipients

 - Xin Wang, Ed.D., Associate Professor of Chinese and Division Director of African & Asian Languages, teaches classes ranging from World Cultures to all levels of Chinese language courses.
 (Robert Rogers/Baylor University)